Strategies for Virtual and Decentralized Study Designs

 - Site upload of certified copies of source records to a sponsor-controlled electronic or cloud-based repository contains appropriate security controls.
 We are deploying 21CRF compliant technologies that meet these standards.

-Mosher: Telecommunication technology enables our monitoring team and study staff to meet virtually even when we can’t be there physically on-site to ensure sites are complying with protocol and study guidelines.
-We can review drug accountability, patient-informed consent, source documents in a virtual setting with technology platforms we have access to, as well as meet with Principle Investigators (PIs) and study staff.
+Jean-Mary: Telecommunication technology enables our monitoring team and study staff to meet virtually to ensure sites are complying with protocol and study guidelines.
+In addition, our proprietary technologies, like our EDC platform, are tailored to support virtual monitoring.
+In combination with these platforms, we are able to review drug accountability, patient-informed consent, source documents in a virtual setting with technology platforms we have access to, as well as meet with Principle Investigators (PIs) and study staff.
 In-person monitoring may still have a place in the future of clinical studies; however, we see it with less frequency.
-Moving forward as an industry, we could take a more pragmatic approach to monitoring by implementing a true risk-based approach where there are “for cause” visits conducted on site with a percentage of sites being seen or the conduct of one onsite visit per year for example, supplemented with remote monitoring.
+Moving forward as an industry, we could take a more pragmatic approach to monitoring by implementing a true risk-based approach where there only a percentage of on-site monitoring sites are conducted annually, supplemented with virtual or remote monitoring as the standard.
 This would seem to be a more efficient option for consideration.

 How do you recruit patients in a virtual setting?

-Mosher: When recruiting for virtual studies, it is even more important to make sure your visuals and tools are clear, easy to use and engaging.
-We produce more educational pieces and videos for virtual trials and focus on providing several ways to pre-screen and enroll through multiple channels, such as text and web screeners.
-Call centers, mobile messaging and digital assistant programs are also important for maintaining communication with potential and enrolled patients.
+Jean-Mary: When recruiting for studies more virtually, it is even more important to ensure the visuals and tools utilized are clear, concise, easy-to-use, and engaging.
+It’s also key that the outreach is done via different modalities, through multiple channels, and directed to patients as well health care providers.
+We have produced more educational and recruitment materials, videos, and platforms for virtual trials which focus on providing several ways to pre-screen and enroll through multiple channels, such as text and web screeners.
+Call centers, mobile messaging, and digital assistant programs are also important for maintaining communication with potential and enrolled study participants.
+A key consideration is that all outreach is done in adherence to global data protection / privacy regulations, something that we have successfully navigated as communication is conducted more remotely.

 How are you designing studies that rely less on the patient going to the site?